-- Original and/or sequent record used to evaluate the corner position - 2.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-Description of monument and accessories set to perpetuate the corner position

-- 4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - topography was position of accessories, etc.

-5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.

-6. Fill in Cross Index & Section Diagram at bottom of sheet.
+- 1. Original and/or suosequent record used to evaluate the corner position - 2.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position. - Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 5.
+Certification must be signed and sealed by Land Surveyor registered in the State of Montana.6.
+Fill in Cross Index & Section Diagram at bottom of sheet.